12.4. Vnet Segmentation pipeline¶

 dicom-writer: Segmented mask goes as input to dicom-writer operator and is mounted on /input folder.
 Dicom-writer writes the results, on /output folder.

-- name: dicom-writer description: Converts MHD into DICOM data. container: image: clara/dicom-writer tag: 0.2.0 input: # specify inputs coming to dicom-writer under this field - from: ai-vnet # input to dicom-writer is coming from ai-vnet operator name: segmentation # "segmentation" folder will be mounted from ai-vnet's output folder path: /input # Input folder is mounted to /input folder of dicom-writer container - path: /dicom output: # specify output of dicom-writer - path: /output name: dicom # dicom-writer writes everything within the folder "dicom" under its output folder
+- name: dicom-writer description: Converts MHD from Vnet into DICOM container: image: clara/dicom-writer tag: latest requests: memory: 4096 input: # specify inputs coming to dicom-writer under this field - from: ai-vnet # input to dicom-writer is coming from ai-vnet operator name: segmentation # "segmentation" folder will be mounted from ai-vnet's output folder path: /input # Input folder is mounted to /input folder of dicom-writer container - path: /dicom output: # specify output of dicom-writer - path: /output name: dicom # dicom-writer writes everything within the folder "dicom" under its output folder

 register-dicom-results: Takes the output from dicom-writer operator and sends the dicom images to a pre-configured PACS destination.